 Right or wrong pricing strategy

 The pricing strategy of a business may not suit the other one.
 Right or wrong eCommerce pricing strategy depends on a few factors:

 - The product you sell, and the manufacturing cost of your product

 - Your targeted customers and their readiness to accept and pay

-By checking these you will be able to select the right pricing strategy for your business.
+By checking these, you will be able to select the right pricing model for your business.

 ECommerce pricing strategies used by businesses

 There are a number of options to choose from when it comes to pricing strategy.
 Every strategy will have its own pros and cons.